 10.1 Capacoty Pty Ltd (as trustee for the Capacoty Trust) is registered for GST (ABN 91 805 655 016).
 All subscription fees are quoted in Australian dollars (AUD) and are inclusive of GST where applicable.

-10.4 Report generation allowances are allocated per monthly billing cycle and reset at the start of each new billing period.
+10.4 Report generation allowances are allocated per billing cycle and reset at the start of each new billing period.
 Unused generations do not roll over.

 10.6 Capacoty reserves the right to modify subscription pricing with at least 14 days' notice to active subscribers by email before changes take effect.
+For annual subscribers, pricing changes take effect at the next annual renewal.

 10.7 Tax invoices and payment receipts are issued by Stripe on behalf of Capacoty for each successful payment and sent to the email address associated with your account.